beejjorgensen/bgnet0/src/bgnet0_part_2900_select.md

 # Select

-In this exploration we're taking a look at the `select()` function.
+In this chapter we're taking a look at the `select()` function.
 This is a function that looks at a whole set of sockets and lets you know which ones have sent you data.
 That is, which ones are ready to call `recv()` on.

 This enables us to wait for data on a large number of sockets at the same time.